 We can support children and young people in specially adapted facilities for the following:

 We offer specialist care in a rich learning environment.
 Our dedicated team of qualified and experienced health and social care professionals provide 24-hour care in a stimulating and homely setting.

-We develop personalised care plans for each child or young person to suit their individual needs.
-Our team of nurses, together with therapists and social care workers, work with parents and families to support them in managing these health conditions.
+We develop personalised care plans for each young person to suit their individual needs.
+Our team of nurses, together with therapists and social care workers, work with parents and families to support them in managing their health conditions.

 We support children to access a wide range of leisure activities, both on and off site, individually and alongside other young people.
 Read more about Social and leisure opportunities at RNIB Pears Centre.

 “My son’s care and health needs are all met to a very high standard of care and dignity at all times.
 Our time spent as a family with my son are always met with respect and privacy from my son’s care team.” – Penny, Max’s mum.

 Children have access to support from our in-house team of therapists and healthcare consultants, as well as our nurses: